Close

 You will wake up from surgery in a hospital bed on your back with the head of the bed elevated.

-A total of four plastic tubes or drains are usually placed adjacent to your wounds – two on your left and right sides.
+A total of four plastic tubes or drains are usually placed adjacent to your wounds – two on your left side and two on your right side.

 Whilst in hospital you will also have a catheter in your bladder, so you don’t have to worry about getting up and trying to go to the toilet.